[ how to get an 800 score | piggybacking credit ]

 10. Make your payments on time

 If you’ve been late recently with a payment it will hurt your score.
-If that is true and you were late recently, try to call the creditor and ask them if they can have it removed from your report.
+If this has happened to you and you were late recently, try to call the creditor and ask them if they can have it removed from your report.
 Give them a good reason why you were late, and chances are they will remove it.

 Then as you move forward, make sure to make all of your payments on time.